range-of-motion/budget/README.md

 Budget is an open-source web application that helps you keep track of your finances.

-You can use Budget by hosting it yourself, or using [the instance hosted by us](https://budgethq.com).
+_Budget website is down for the moment.
+You can host yourself or donate [PayPal](https://paypal.me/pay2secure) If you want an online version already deployed._

 ![Product](https://user-images.githubusercontent.com/9268822/46098425-a8877300-c1c4-11e8-9293-f43ceb9d6f97.png)